mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 #### Two-factor authentication

 Any staff user can choose to set up two-factor authentication on their account.

 To do this, they will need an app on their phone that can generate time-based authentication keys, such as Google Authenticator or a password manager.
-Then. they can visit their account page on the site and select ‘Activate two-factor authentication’ to receive a QR code to scan with the app.
+Then they can visit their account page on the site and select ‘Activate two-factor authentication’ to receive a QR code to scan with the app.

 If you wish your organisation to have mandated two-factor authentication, please get in touch.

 </div>